-Nyah drops six stone and gains a new lease on life with Slimming World
+Nyah Drops Six Stone and Gains a New Lease on Life with Slimming World

 She’s also developed a healthier, more mindful relationship with food.

 Slimming World, founded in 1969, is the UK’s leading weight loss organisation.
-Its well-known Food Optimising plan encourages members to fill up on satisfying, lower calorie foods (known as Free Foods) while reducing high-calorie items.
+Its well-known Food Optimising plan encourages members to fill up on satisfying, lower calorie foods (known as Free Foods) while reducing high-calorie items (known as Syns).
 The programme is designed to be flexible and sustainable with no calorie counting or small portion sizes making it a long-term solution for thousands of members every year.

 What makes Slimming World stand out, Nyah says, is the unwavering support of the group.